mahalel/wltrack/README.md

 ## Authentication with GitHub App

-WLTrak supports authentication using GitHub Apps for user login.
+WLTrack supports authentication using GitHub Apps for user login.
 To set up GitHub App authentication:

 1. Create a GitHub App in your GitHub account settings
 2. Configure the OAuth settings for the app